RiledUpCrow/Flier/docs/Arena.md

   - 4;4;4;world
 ```

 Both games (team and deathmatch) can use this arena.
 Team game will specify `red_team_spawns` location for the red spawn and `blue_team_spawns` for blue spawn, and deathmatch game will use `all_spawns` as a list of spawns for all players.
-Note that locations are repeated here - this is correct, since we will use either [`red_team_spawns` and `blue_team_spawns`] or [`all_spawns`].
+Note that the locations are repeated here - this is correct, since we will use either `red_team_spawns` and `blue_team_spawns`, or `all_spawns`.
 Never both at the same time, because two games cannot run simultaneously on the same arena.